codegaze/codegaze.github.io/_posts/2015-10-19-a-modal-alternative.md

 ---
 layout: post
-title: A modal alternative proposal
+title: A Modal Alternative Proposal
 description: A simple lightweight solution for not using modals
 post_description: A simple lightweight solution for not using modals.
 categories: [Coding, UX]